ooyala/_legacy_code-samples/README.md

+# ATTENTION: Samples to be Replaced
+The samples contained here will be replaced soon with new and improved Ooyala code samples for Ooyala Player and other technologies!

 # Ooyala code sample
 This is a CodeIgniter app to show you how to work with our technology.
 It features [Discovery](http://support.ooyala.com/developers/documentation/concepts/chapter_content_discovery.html) for getting recommendations, [Player token](http://support.ooyala.com/developers/documentation/concepts/player_v3dev_authoverview.html) for content protection, Google IMA for ads, among other things.
 Be sure to check them out!